 October 15 – November 5

 Unsung Muses is an exhibition featuring a new series of clay works by undergraduate student in ceramics, Alex Hodge.
 Her work simultaneously references ancient Greek vessels, art historical tropes, as well as contemporary feminist critique.
 The hand built pots tell the stories of heroic women, angry women, and beautiful goddesses arriving to Earth.
-Hodge explains “By putting fat women, transgender women, and women of color at the center of the narrative, feminist concerns are woven into beauty in an unprecedented display of splendor.”
+Hodge explains, “By putting unconventional beauty at the center of the narrative, feminist concerns are woven into an unprecedented display of splendor."

 Forms of Adornment: Flesh and the Erotic

 Plaza Gallery & Bridge Galleries